-Corporate values play a critical role in creating a positive work culture and ensuring organizational success.
-One effective way of achieving this objective is to align the employee recognition system with the core values of the company.
-Bringing the two together can prove highly beneficial in terms of enhanced productivity and better employee engagement.
+Corporate values play a critical role in creating a positive work culture and ensuring long-term organizational success.
+One effective way of achieving this is to align the employee recognition system with the core values of the organization.
+Bringing the two together can prove highly beneficial for the organization.

 The core values help in setting the standards about various aspects of an organization including its brand, the type of talent it intends to attract and the rules of employee engagement in the workplace.

-For most employees, corporate values also act as the reference point for the behaviors that can help them ensure their professional success, which is why it becomes essential for companies to clearly define and articulate them in a proper manner.
+For most employees, corporate values also act as the reference point for the behaviors that can help them ensure their professional success in the organization.
+This is exactly why it becomes essential for organizations to clearly define and articulate them properly.

-Unawareness of corporate values, their improper understanding or miscommunication paves the way for workplace dysfunction.
-There are no set boundaries for acceptable behaviours, which makes it easier for employees to avoid acting in ways that may prove potentially harmful for the organization.
+Lack of awareness of corporate values, their improper understanding or miscommunication can lead to workplace dysfunction.
+Without proper definition of core values, it might be difficult to set the boundaries for acceptable behaviors.
+This makes it difficult for employees to avoid acting in ways that may prove potentially harmful for the organization.

-Most importantly, employees find it increasingly difficult to find meaning in their jobs and this, in turn, affects their level of satisfaction, engagement, and happiness.
-Disambiguated core values often make the employees feel disappointed and even demotivates them, leading to a significant loss in productivity and efficiency.
+Also, employees find it difficult to find meaning in their jobs and this, in turn, affects their level of satisfaction, engagement, and happiness.
+Disambiguated core values often make the employees feel disappointed and demotivated, leading to a significant loss of productivity and efficiency.

-Corporate values can help in orienting the employees towards the mission and objectives of the organization and help them understand the best ways to fulfil the same.
+Corporate values can help in orienting the employees towards the mission and vision of the organization and help them understand the best ways to fulfil the same.

-Discussed below are the three most important ways in which recognition program help in driving corporate values:
+Here are a few ways in which the recognition program can help in driving corporate values:

-Employee recognition proves quite effective in clearly defining the core values of an organization for the employees.
-The employees are actually able to identify the qualities and behavior that they feel are in sync with the core values and hence have been appreciated.
+Employee recognition can prove effective in clearly defining the core values of an organization for the employees.
+Employees are able to actually see the qualities and behaviors that are in sync with the core values and are being appreciated.

-They are thus motivated to perform the tasks assigned to them with great commitment, integrity, and efficiency.
-This naturally helps in driving individual performance while also creating greater awareness about corporate values.
+They are thus motivated to perform the tasks assigned to them with greater commitment, integrity, and efficiency.
+This helps in driving individual performance while generating greater awareness about corporate values.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)